On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

 Thus, given any $X \in \Sigma\Vect$ and sets $J \subseteq I$ we have that the diagram

 is an intersection square.\\ Since in $\Vect$ filtered colimits preserve pullbacks, we get that for any $\kappa$, the following is a pullback as well

-But if every summable $I$-family $(f_i)_{i \in I}$ in $X\k$ is such that $|\{i \in I: f_i \neq 0\}|<\kappa$ then the image of the lower horizontal monomorphism lies in the image of the rightmost vertical monomorphism, from which it follows that the leftmost vertical arrow is in fact an isomorphism.
-This in turn implies that $X$ is $\kappa$-ary.
-The converse is trivial. \end{proof} \end{lem}
+But if every summable $I$-family $(f_i)_{i \in I}$ in $X\bfk$ is such that $|\{i \in I: f_i \neq 0\}|<\kappa$ then the image of the lower horizontal monomorphism lies in the image of the rightmost vertical monomorphism, from which it follows that the leftmost vertical arrow is in fact an isomorphism.
+This in turn implies by Lemma~\ref{lem:smallness_crit} that $X$ is $\kappa$-ary.
+The converse is trivial. \end{proof} \end{lemma}